Phi Phi Paradise TravelPhi Phi Paradise Travel

 • Dress code temples: shoulders and knees covered, bare feet inside the buildings.
 Skirts/shawls available at the entrance to each site.

-• Comfortable shoes: the sites are spread out over 2-3 km, you walk 500 m to 1 km per site.
+• Comfortable shoes: the sites are spread over 2-3 km, you walk 500 m to 1 km per site.

 • Hat + sunscreen + water: the temples are in the open air, no shade.